D0tNet4Fun/MSBuild.OutputPathExtension/README.md

 I.e. given the project directory is `E:\Path\To\Projects\MyProject` and the build configuration is `Debug`, then:
 - the intermediate path will be set to `$(RootOutputPath)\E\Path\To\Projects\MyProject\obj\Debug`
+- the final output path will be set to `$(RootOutputPath)\E\Path\To\Projects\MyProject\bin\Debug`

+## Features

-- the final output path will be set to `$(RootOutputPath)\E\Path\To\Projects\MyProject\bin\Debug` The root output path can be configured in two ways:
+#### Configure the root output path
+The root output path can be configured in two ways:
 - by setting the environment variable `MSBuildRootOutputPath`, which is the preferred way when using the IDE
 - by setting the MSBuild property `RootOutputPath`

+#### Change build behavior when the root output path is not available at build time
+The MSBuild roperty `FailIfRootOutputPathNotAvailable` can be set to `true` in order to fail the build in this case.
+When the property is set to `false`, the build will issue a warning and it will proceed using the default output paths.

 ## MSBuild support
 The extension is supported in MSBuild 15.0.